MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use-copilot-features.md

 ### Review and copy suggested replies

-After you select one of the predefined prompts, Copilot will generate a suggested email reply.
+After you select one of the predefined prompts, Copilot generates a suggested email reply.
 You can review the response, make necessary changes, and then copy it to your email draft by selecting **Copy to email**,  or select the total response or parts of it and use the right-click menu.

 ### Use the custom prompt